Loader gif

 • Growth comes at the cost of higher taxes and more regulation

-If you run a startup, new business, or small-scale local business, you may want to stick with an LLC or S Corp.
+If you run a startup, new business, or a small-scale local business, you may want to stick with an LLC or S Corp.
 Do you value more flexibility and simplicity?
 If so, an LLC could be a great option.
 If you are looking for the credibility and tax benefits of a corporation without concern for flexibility or widespread growth, an S corp could be right for you.
 And if you really plan on growing your business and becoming a well-known company, a C corp may be your best bet.

 When deciding how to structure your business, it’s best to ask yourself: “Where do I see my business heading in the future?”
 Once you’ve established your key business goals, weigh the pros and cons of LLCs and corporations to see which structure can help you best achieve those ambitions.